awsdocs/aws-systems-manager-user-guide/doc_source/monitor-commands.md

 This means the command runs for 4,200 seconds \(70 minutes\) before the system sets the command status to `DeliveryTimedOut`\.

 **Execution Timeout**
 In the Systems Manager console, you specify the execution timeout value in the **Execution Timeout** field, if available\.
 Not all SSM documents require that you specify an execution timeout\.
+The **Execution Timeout** field is only displayed when a corresponding input parameter has been defined in the SSM document\.
 If specified, the command must complete within this time period\.

 **Note**
 Run Command relies on the SSM Agent document terminal response to determine whether or not the command was delivered to the agent\.
 SSM Agent must send an `ExecutionTimedOut` signal for an invocation or command to be marked as `ExecutionTimedOut`\.